Apple ordered to pay $145 million in damages for patent infringement

 One of those is for a "method and apparatus for bandwidth request protocols in a wireless communication system" and the other is for "adaptive call admission control for use in a wireless communication system," 9to5Mac reports.

-This is second time the companies have met in court -- Apple was found not guilty of infringing on other WiLan wireless networking technology patents in October 2013, 9to5Mac notes.
+This is second time the companies have met in court.
+Apple was found not guilty of infringing on other WiLan wireless networking technology patents in October 2013.

 Neither Apple nor WiLan immediately responded to requests for comment.